 'The Bremen is perfect for that,' Reitsma said, stressing that Scylla's broad nautical and technical expertise will help to get the ocean cruise project off the ground.
 Scylla currently manages 31 river vessels carrying up to 220 passengers each.
 Bremen, originally designed for a maximum of 184 passengers, fits right in.

 28 years under Hapag-Lloyd banner

 Karl J. Pojer, CEO of Hapag-Lloyd Cruises, called Bremen a very special and popular ship, but said the company will concentrate on its Hanseatic-class newbuild expedition vessels that have the latest technology and environmental features.

 Bremen will leave its fleet in May 2021, just as Hanseatic Spirit arrives as the third newbuild in the series.
 The Hamburg-based operator said Bremen will be renamed after its sale to a Scylla affiliate and will operate outside the German source market.

 The final brochure featuring the ship is going to be released next week, on Jan.
 22.

 Built at Frontier Spirit

-The Bahamas-registered Bremen has been Hapag-Lloyd ever since it was first chartered in 1993.
+The Bahamas-registered Bremen has been sailing for Hapag-Lloyd ever since it was first chartered in 1993.
 The ship was built in 1990 at Mitsubishi Heavy Industries in Japan and first traded as Frontier Spirit for Frontier Cruises.
 After an overhaul at Rendsburg-based Nobiskrug Shipyard, Frontier Spirit was renamed Bremen in November 1993.
 Two years later a Hapag-Lloyd affiliate purchased the vessel.